CyberT33N/mongodb-cheat-sheet/README.md

 ## write concern (https://docs.mongodb.com/manual/reference/write-concern/)
 -
 - Not defined write concern will be always 1.
 This means the data will be only written to 1 primary node (database)
 - If set to 0 it will wait until the data gets replicated to a secondary node.
-The secondary node send the result back to the primary and the primary back to the server.
+The secondary node send the result back to the primary and the primary back to the client.
 ```javascript
 const ar = [
 {"title": "Fortnite", "year": 2015}, // document to add to collection